metomi/rose/sphinx/tutorial/rose/rosie.rst

       to you.

       You can specify the repository to use with the ``--prefix`` command line option.
-For instance to use the (internal) MetOffice Testing Repository supply the command line argument ``--prefix=mot``.
+For instance to use the (internal) Met Office Testing Repository supply the command line argument ``--prefix=mot``.

       .. code-block:: sub